dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 ```{.bash include=src/docker/Dockerfile startLine=9 endLine=14}
 ```

-Though the package is being pulled from ubuntu, all we need is a few files.
+Though the package is being pulled from Ubuntu, all we need is a few files.
 This package just installs the `sys/sdt.h` header, and a stub command of `dtrace` that can be used to convert a dtrace file into a generated header, providing the necessary macros to add tracepoints.
 The Debian archive is